omer1C/Image-classification-/README.md

 After the sanity check we will train are modle to get the maximum accuracy, By changing the parameters like learning rate, kernel size, bach size, number of epochs etc.

-We can see here that we have overffiting in some point but that's fine, in every epoch we save the best modle.
+We can see here that we have overffiting in some points but that's fine, in every epoch we save the best modle.

 ![image](https://github.com/omer1C/Image-classification-/assets/135855862/96e3e3f1-79b1-4422-8cef-2a62492c1a4a)